 A student who is dismissed from the College for academic deficiency will receive notification of the dismissal in writing from the Provost.
 The student may appeal the dismissal to the Academic Standards Committee.
 Appeals must be submitted in writing to the Office of the Provost by the date specified in the letter sent to the student.
-The Committee will subsequently notify the student of its decision in writing.
+The Provost will subsequently notify the student of the committee's decision in writing.